 Similar to Petrobras, efforts are being made to organize institutions for arbitration in the wake of a corruption scandal at JBS SA; and last month Vannin Capital said it plans to fund more commercial arbitration matters in that country.
 Other funders will surely follow.
 However, it is unknown whether the commercial matters they fund will include securities arbitrations.
 They aren’t involved in Petrobras or JBS SA.

 Conditions are conducive.
-Funders enable investors to participate on a fully contingent basis and insure against the risk of adverse party (loser pays) cost-shifting.
-Arbitration proceedings and their outcomes are confidential, so there’s little risk of public disclosure; and parties typically don’t have to provide discovery or participate in person.
+Funders enable investors to participate in a fully contingent basis and insure against the risk of the adverse party (loser pays) cost-shifting.
+Arbitration proceedings and their outcomes are confidential, so there’s little risk of public disclosure, and parties typically don’t have to provide discovery or participate in person.
 However, foreign investors may have concerns about impartiality when they sue domestic companies.

 If the Brazilian arbitrations also yield positive outcomes, the answer should be yes: having built it, the funders will come.